 Varying subrogation laws by state come into play here:

 On the other hand, some states evaluate limitation of liability clauses through the lens of liquidated damages, which can result in wildly different decisions on the same issue.
 For instance, in a California subrogation case, that same $50 clause applied to a similar property insurance claim.
-In this case, the court upheld the clause because they decided neither party had specified potential damages at the time the contract was signed.
+In this case, the court upheld the clause because it decided neither party had specified potential damages at the time the contract was signed.

 Alarm Company Liability in Emergencies: Fairness vs Fine Print

-If a subrogating carrier and their counsel find themselves in a situation such as this, the first thing to do once you know the alarm company has exposure is to go to the contract and work outwards from there:
+If a subrogating carrier and their counsel find themselves in a situation such as this, the first thing to do once you know the alarm company has exposure is to go to the contract and work outward from there:

 - What does the contract say?